zalun/school-plan-app/Tutorial_scrapbook_part1.md

 ## Story

 I've got two kids and I'm always forgetting their school plan.
 Certainly I could copy the HTML to JSFiddle and load the plan as firefox app - https://hacks.mozilla.org/2013/08/using-jsfiddle-to-prototype-firefox-os-apps/ Unfortunately this will not load offline and (for now) will not work on iOS.
+Instead I would like to have an app which could be used by everyone in our family.

-## Target
+## We will build

 A mobile application which will: